 Video gaming was the topic of the third discussion panel hosted by Milena Radoytseva (a member of the SIC’s Youth panel and a representative of Bulgaria in the Eurochild Children’s Council) and Anton Spasov (also a member of the Youth panel).
 Donika Borimechkova, a psychologist in Association Roditeli (Parents), Martin Kadinov, a former professional gamer and an iniciatior of the #goodgame initiative, and the young people Konstantin Dzharkin and Darin Toromanov from the Thomas Jefferson Second English High School have participated in that discussion.

 Along with the main discussion panelists, other professionals, experts, and young people participated in the discissions as well.

-Media Literacy Days campaign provided by the Coalition for Media Literacy (of which the Bulgarian SIC is among the co-founders) was also launched at the main event for the Safer Internet Day in Bulgaria.
+Media Literacy Days campaign provided by the Media Literacy Coalition (of which the Bulgarian SIC is among the co-founders) was also launched at the main event for the Safer Internet Day in Bulgaria.
 The Pink Shirt Day campaign for prevention of bulling at school and Cyber bulling was also announced at the SID event.
-Number of schools, libraries, organized their own parallel activities for the Safer Internet Day in Ruse, Dobrich, Kozloduy, Varna, Svishtov, Plovdid, Burgas and other towns and cities all over the country.
+Number of schools, libraries, organized their own parallel activities for the Safer Internet Day in Ruse, Dobrich, Kozloduy, Varna, Svishtov, Plovdiv, Burgas and other towns and cities all over the country.